sphere-of-influence/sphere-of-influence.github.io/src-pages/content/about.md

 About Sphere of Influence
 ~
-Sphere of Influence is dedicated to tracking Soviet history on Twitter.
+Sphere of Influence is dedicated to tracking Soviet culture on Twitter.
 Contributors wanted!
 Currently in Beta!
 ~

-Sphere of Influence is dedicated to tracking Soviet history on Twitter.
+Sphere of Influence is dedicated to tracking Soviet culture on Twitter.
 We are currently in Beta so things might be a little rough & ready.

 Current editors are [@sovietarchitect](//twitter.com/sovietarchitect) and [@OldNewStandard](//twitter.com/OldNewStandard).
 If you'd like to join the team please contact either of us.
 Tweets not from editor accounts will also appear if they are of particular interest.

 ## Goal

-Sphere of Influence aims to spread optimism and awareness of Soviet history.
+Sphere of Influence aims to spread optimism and awareness of Soviet culture.

 ## How does this work?